Dit is het Rietveld Schröderhuis.

 Until then, Rietveld had created mainly furniture and scale models.
 His renowned Red and Blue Chair, for example, was designed around 1919.
 Never before had he been asked to design an entire house.

 For Rietveld, Schröder's project was a dream come true.
-He pulled out all the stops, trying out new ideas in keeping with De Stijl.
+Together, they pulled out all the stops, trying out new ideas in keeping with De Stijl.

-The Rietveld Schröder House is an embodiment of De Stijl.
+The entire Rietveld Schröder House exudes De Stijl.

-Characteristic features include the fluid transitions between interior and exterior, the clean horizontal and vertical lines and the use of all primary colours, alongside white, grey and black.
+The design is characterised by fluid transitions between inside and outside, the clean horizontal and vertical lines and the use of all primary colours, alongside white, grey and black.

-Rietveld's ideal house was spacious, simple and functional.
-He came up with all kinds of clever solutions to achieve this.
+Rietveld and Schröder's idea of an ideal house was spacious, simple and functional.
+They came up with all kinds of clever solutions to achieve this.

-Another of Rietveld's clever ideas was the iconic corner window on the top floor.
-Both the large window and the small one perpendicular to it swing open, dissolving the corner to make it feel like one is outdoors.
+Another clever idea: the iconic corner window on the upper floor.
+Both the large window and the small one perpendicular to it swing open, dissolving the corner and making you feel like you are outside.

-And do you see the three-dimensionality of his famous Red and Blue Chair?
+Do you also see the three dimensions in the famous Red and Blue Chair?

 This chair has become a symbol of De Stijl and is the epitome of functionality, consisting of only 15 beechwood slats and 2 rectangular panels.